Type: Evening Event

-Guest bedrooms at the Sir Christopher Wren hotel are tastefully decorated and some rooms offer Windsor Castle views.
+Guest bedrooms at the Southcrest Manor hotel are tastefully decorated and some rooms offer garden views.
 All rooms include an en-suite bathroom, flat-screen TV with Freeview, Free WiFi and tea and coffee facilities, a perfect retreat after an action-packed murder mystery evening.

 Guests will receive a delicious 3 course evening meal plus tea and coffee whilst the murder mystery takes place in one of the hotels elegant function rooms.
-Murder Mystery guests can spend a lazy afternoon relaxing in the hotels outdoor hot tub or why not explore the City of Windsor which is steeped in history, culture and shopping.View Details
+Murder Mystery guests can spend a lazy afternoon with a tea or coffee and read the newspaper in the lounge bar or if you fancy some beauty therapy then why not book yourself a pamper treatment in the Health & Beauty Club or relax in the brand new Hydrotherapy hot tub.View Details

 "Absolutely loved and enjoyed tonight!
 Great plot and actors.
 Thanks so much for the lovely evening :)"(Based on 5 Reviews)

 "Thank you murder 57 for a great evening,hats off to the actors all my family really enjoyed themselves, cant wait to do…"(Based on 5 Reviews)

 ""(Based on 5 Reviews)